The Ultimate Guide to Your Wedding Reception Bar

 4. Tip

-Read your contract and check if there is a service fee included.
+Read your contract to check if a service fee is included.
 If not, you may have to tip your bartender 15% to about 20% of the final bar tab.
 On the other hand, if gratuity is already included, then you are no longer required to tip extra.

 All of these are necessary items on the list.
 Again, remember that these may differ depending on the type of bar you go for.
-Nevertheless, an amazing wedding reception bar will cost you.
-The good news is that there are ways to cut back on cost.
+Nevertheless, a fantastic wedding reception bar will come at a cost.
+The good news is that there are ways to reduce costs.

-After going through the list of added costs, you may be wondering if there are ways to avoid them.
+After reviewing the list of added costs, you may wonder if there are ways to avoid them.
 Yes, there are.
-While these tips don’t apply directly to the items mentioned above, you may still find it to be very useful.
+While these tips don’t apply directly to the items mentioned above, you may still find them handy.

 1. Limit Your Options

 When it comes to a wedding reception bar, take these words into account: “less is more.”
-Be sure to limit your guests’ options and don’t offer too many choices as to what they can drink.
+Be sure to limit your guests’ options and avoid offering too many choices for what they can drink.

 Set a particular theme, choose a bar style, and decide on the types of drinks you’ll be serving.
-Stick with only two types of wine, red and white, and two types of beer, dark and light.
-You can even serve two types of liquor, brown and clear, but that’s already considered as too much.
+Stick with only two kinds of wine, red and white, and two types of beer, dark and light.
+You can even serve two kinds of liquor, brown and clear, but that’s already considered too much.

 2. Avoid Kegs